steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 Previously, it was declared as a function that took `id`, `SEL`, and variadic arguments, returning `id` — now it takes and returns `void`.
 Why the change?

 The short version is that there is no guarantee that the ABI for variadic function matches the ABI for a function with a mixed number of arguments.
-In the ARM64 ABI [variadic arguments are passed on the stack](https://blog.nelhage.com/2010/10/amd64-and-va_arg/).
-However, Apple changed the way message-sending works in ARM64 to not use the variadic ABI anymore, using the regular function-calling ABI instead.
+In the ARM64 ABI, [variadic arguments are passed on the stack](https://blog.nelhage.com/2010/10/amd64-and-va_arg/).
+However, Apple changed the way message sending works in ARM64 to not use the variadic ABI anymore, instead using the regular function-calling ABI.

 Without casting, even a trivial use of `objc_msgSend` will result in a crash.
 There is an interesting article about this by Mike Ash entitled [objc_msgSend’s New Prototype](https://www.mikeash.com/pyblog/objc_msgsends-new-prototype.html).
 Mike’s blog is brilliant, and I’m extremely happy that he still writes new posts from time to time, despite now working at Apple.

 ## Accepting Assembly

-The root problem is that `objc_msgSend` cannot be implemented in C, not at any speed[^7].
-We cannot build dynamic parameter lists.
-Usually the compiler takes care of casting `objc_msgSendSuper` for us — this isn’t something it can do when we try to do this at runtime.
+The root problem is that `objc_msgSend` cannot be implemented in C, not at any speed.[^7] We cannot build dynamic parameter lists.
+Usually the compiler takes care of casting `objc_msgSendSuper` for us, but this isn’t something it can do when we try to do this at runtime.
 The only way to call this correctly without getting lucky is if we write the call in assembly.

 [^7]: The old GNU runtime used `objc_lookup(receiver-class, SEL)(receiver, SEL, …)`, a different approach altogether.

 First of all, [assembly is hard](https://twitter.com/steipete/status/1270035179424399360?s=21), but it’s a useful skill that will make you better at debugging, so I’ve approached this entire thing as a “fun“ challenge.
 The most important part to know is what each register does.
-To keep things simple, we focus on ARM64 in this article and we're using the AT&T[^8] syntax.
+To keep things simple, we focus on ARM64 in this article, and we’re using the AT&T[^8] syntax.

-[^8]: Yes, there are [two concurring syntax branches](https://en.wikipedia.org/wiki/X86_assembly_language#Syntax): Intel syntax, popular in the DOS and Windows world, and AT&T syntax for Unix.
+[^8]: Yes, there are [two concurring syntax branches](https://en.wikipedia.org/wiki/X86_assembly_language#Syntax).
+Intel syntax is popular in the DOS and Windows world, and AT&T syntax is for Unix.
 AT&T is source before destination, while Intel is destination before source.

 ![Me trying to make sense of this via drawing](/assets/img/2020/calling-super/arm64-registers.jpg)